Mendz/suggestions-webdev/git/how-to-git-branches.md

-# How to Create \ Merge branches 😎
+# How to Create \ Merge branches

 ### Table of contents:

 *  [Workflow](#workflow)
 *  [Commands](#commands)
 *  [For more information](#for-more-information)

+---

+I summarized the workflow from multiply sources.
+Please see the "_[For more information](#for-more-information)_" section.

 ## Workflow